Sometimes we need to make small amendments to formulas to make them effective.

 It will work the same with SUMIF and SUMIFS.

-And, you can also further expand your formula by specifying the product name in the second criteria in SUMIFS to get the total for a single product.
+And, you can also further expand your formula by specifying the product name in the second criterion in SUMIFS to get the total for a single product.

 Using Dynamic Criteria Range